 If you have been looking at Australian government instructions for presenting foreign based documents at any time in the past, you may have come across the acronym NAATI.
 You may have wondered just what does NAATI stand for.
 NAATI stands for the National Accreditation Authority for Translators and Interpreters and is an Australian organization that sets standards for Australian based translators and interpreters.

 Professional translators and interpreters who work in an Australian context normally become accredited after passing tests set by NAATI officials.
 NAATI accreditation is an essential first step for any translator or interpreter who wishes to make a serious living from their knowledge and expertise in a language other than English.
+Once accredited, the translator can supply what is commonly called a NAATI translation or NAATI certified translation.
+More precisely, this is a translation carried out by a NAATI certified translator.

 If you have been looking for translation services in Australia, you will notice that most offer what are called NAATI document translation services.
 Basically, this means that if you submit documents for translating into English or from English using these services, they will be translated by a NAATI accredited translator.
-NAATI has a hierarchy of three different types of NAATI accreditation, so you may need to ask the translation agency at which level of accreditation (NAATI certification) the translator you might use has acquired.
+NAATI Australia has a hierarchy of three different types of NAATI accreditation, so you may need to ask the translation agency at which level of accreditation (NAATI certification) the translator you might use has acquired.

 For complex translation work, you may decide to opt for an advanced NAATI certificated translator, but the particular specialisation that the translator is experienced in, such as legal or marketing translation, is at least as important as the NAATI certificate that the translator holds.
+In any case, the output is the so-called NAATI translation or NAATI-certified translation.

 There are many benefits of using a NAATI translator.
 In many situations in which you need to provide translated documents, you may have no choice other than to seek out a NAATI accredited translator.
 The main entities that insist on NAATI translation are government agencies, especially those that deal with immigration and citizenship applications.
 The benefit of insisting on a NAATI translation for these agencies is that they can guarantee that the translated documents meet the standards that they require.